Bylaws of the

 Section 3.
 Election.

-Directors, except for Board appointed Board members, shall be elected by the voting members of the association (See Article V, Section 1).
-The HPNF Board member candidates must be approved by the supporting organizations.
+Directors, except for Board appointed Board members, shall be elected by the voting members of the association (see Article V, Section 1).
+The HPNF Board member candidates must be approved by their supporting organizations.

 Section 4.
 Term.